TINYhr/tp_common/README.md

 This gem contains common libraries which shared between projects used in TINYpulse.

+Currently, we have:

+1. Timezone helpers
+2. Asset loader
+3. File storage

 ## Rails versions

 From v0.2.0 `tp_common` support only rails > 4.
 Mostly on ActiveSupport DateTime functions and `Rails.config_for` method.